 75,000 Delta SkyMiles & 10,000 EQMs

-Next, they’ve increased the signup bonus on the Delta SkyMiles Business Card to 75,000 SkyMiles and 10,000 EQMs (Elite Qualifying Miles) that can be applied toward elite status.
+Next, they’ve increased the welcome offer on the Delta SkyMiles Business Card to 75,000 SkyMiles and 10,000 EQMs (Elite Qualifying Miles) that can be applied toward elite status.

 To be clear, SkyMiles are worth less than Membership Rewards points—potentially a lot less.
 Still, 75,000 are still worth at least $600, if not more, and getting the jump on status will be worth it to a lot of people.